Fivenan/library-system/README.md

    - Real-time availability status for each book.
    - Detailed book information, including cover images and summaries.

+**Check-in/Check-out System:**
+   - Efficient process for borrowing and returning books.
+   - Notifications for overdue items and reservation alerts.

 **Reservation System:**
    - Allow users to reserve books that are currently checked out.
    - Hold a reserved book for a specified period.